PolicyStat/GitZen/README.md

 create a new user by first assigning them a username and password and filling the "Username", "Password", and "Confirm Password" fields with this information.

-3. In order to use GitHub ticket information in GitZen, each user must provide a set of access information from a GitHub account linked to the repository from which the ticket information should be monitored.
-This access information consists of a GitHub username, password, organization name, and repository name associated with the desired ticket information, and those access parameters should be filled into the "GitHub Username", "GitHub Password", "GitHub Organization", and "GitHub Repository" fields in the new user form respectively.
+3. In order to use GitHub ticket information in GitZen, each user must provide information on the GitHub repository from which ticket information should be monitored.
+This access information consists of a GitHub organization name and repository name associated with the desired ticket information, and those parameters should be filled into the "GitHub Organization" and "GitHub Repository" fields in the new user form respectively.
 If the repository is under a user account rather than an organization, provide the username of that account in the organization field instead.

 4. In order to use Zendesk ticket information in GitZen, each user must provide a set of access information from a Zendesk account linked to the tickets that